martkjoh/NRCH_finite_diff/README.md

-# Finite-difference simulations of the 1D Noisy Non-Reciprocal Cahn-Hilliad model
+# Finite-difference simulations of the 1D Noisy Non-Reciprocal Cahn-Hillirad model

 This repository contains the code used in (CITE PUB).
 The code used to generate the plots in the publication are found in the folder 'article/'.